jpcre2/jpcre2/README.md

     //Another way is to use constructor to initialize and compile at the same time: jpcre2::Regex re2("pattern2","mSi");  //S is an optimization mod.
-}
+    // This one is faster than invoking compile() and execute() explicitly }
 catch(int e){
     /*Handle error*/